chris-moreton/concourse-pipeline-controller/README.md

 You can easily add new Concourse jobs to your pipeline which can use resources from the core pipeline as well as their own defined resource.

-Simple create the following file:
+Simply create the following file:

 ```
 devops/concourse/pipeline.yml